Bordfliegergruppe 196

-Embarked Air Group 196 (Bordfliegergruppe 196), was a unit of the Luftwaffe (German Air Force) founded in 1937 and disbanded in 1945.
-Initially created as a group (Gruppe) composed of two squadrons (Staffeln), two further squadrons and a staff unit would be added as the group played a role in World War II, providing aircraft for service aboard the German Navy's surface combatants.
+Bordfliegergruppe 196 (Shipboard Air Group) was a unit of the Luftwaffe (German Air Force) founded in 1937 and disbanded in 1945.
+Initially created as a Gruppe (group) composed of two Staffelen (squadrons) two further squadrons and a Stab (staff unit) would be added as the group played a role in World War II, providing aircraft for service aboard the Kriegsmarine (German Navy) surface combatants.

 History

-During World War I, the German Navy had maintained its own aviation service, the Naval Air Unit (Marine-Fliegerabteilung), but this was disbanded upon the signing of the Versailles Treaty, which banned all military aviation in the country as a way of preventing Germany from again becoming a threat to make war on the victorious Allies.
+During World War I, the Kaiserliche Marine (Imperial German Navy) had maintained its own aviation service, the Marine-Fliegerabteilung (Naval Air Unit), but this was disbanded upon the signing of the Versailles Treaty, which banned all military aviation in the country as a way of preventing Germany from again becoming a threat to make war on the victorious Allies.
 Technological developments in naval aviation after the war made it clear that incorporating aircraft into naval operations would be an important part of becoming a credible world-class navy.
 After the rise to power of the Nazi Party, Germany began a major re-armament effort, forgoing the previous limitations on its military armaments.
-The navy's new cruisers and pocket battleships were equipped with catapults designed to launch floatplanes for scouting and defense, and new aircraft were developed in the country to meet this need.
+The Kriegsmarine's new cruisers and pocket battleships were equipped with catapults designed to launch floatplanes for scouting and defense, and new aircraft were developed in the country to meet this need.